StrictlyBusiness/fda-food-recalls/README.md

 - `npm install`
   - Install all npm and jspm dependencies
 - `npm run develop` (or `gulp serve`)
-  - Starts Browsersync and continuously monitors for changes and inject the styles or reload the browser
+  - Starts BrowserSync and continuously monitors for changes and inject the styles or reload the browser
   - `gulp serve` requires  gulp to be installed globally (`npm install -g gulp`)
 - `npm start`
-  - Starts Browsersync and serves the production (concatenated/minified) assets
+  - Starts BrowserSync and serves the production (concatenated/minified) assets
 - Open browser to `http://localhost:8000`

 ## Testing